Next.js Routing: A Complete Beginner Guide

 }

-Now, when you navigate to localhost:3000/products/1, you'll see "Details about product 1" displayed.
+When you navigate to localhost:3000/products/1, you'll see "Details about product 1" displayed.
 Similarly, /products/100 will show details about “Product 100."

 Dynamic routes help create list-detail patterns in UI apps.
-By learning how to create dynamic routes in Next.js, you can create flexible and scalable applications that adapt to varying user interactions.
+By learning to create dynamic routes in Next.js, you can create flexible and scalable applications that adapt to varying user interactions.

 Nested Dynamic Route